ducdo543/inProgress_megamanZero/README.md

 # inProgress_megamanZero
-## Cách chạy game
+## How to run the game

-1. Tải Love2D tại: https://love2d.org/
+1. Download Love2D at: https://love2d.org/
-2. Giải nén hoặc cài đặt Love2D, thêm PATH cho file .exe
+2. Unzip or install Love2D, add PATH for file .exe
-3. Mở terminal, vào thư mục chứa file `main.lua`
+3. Open terminal, go to the folder containing file 'main.lua'
-4. Gỗ lệnh chạy game: love .
+4. The command to run the game: love .